 The Ordinary Miracle

 Before thought rises, something is already awake.
 Not a something that can be held or named — but the bare fact of awareness itself, prior to every story we tell about it.
+It's there even the story about awareness.

 its own premise.